There’s been another school shooting.

 I can remember watching the news coverage of the Columbine shooting after I got home from school that day.
 They interrupted General Hospital and everything.
 Kids today don’t have to wait until they get home to get their news.

-I just saw a story about how kids were following their own school shooting on Twitter, as it was unfolding, IN REAL TIME.
+I saw a story after Parkland about how kids were following their own school shooting on Twitter, as it was unfolding, IN REAL TIME.

-“Just make sure to turn off the volume on your cell phone so you don’t alert the shooters to your location.”
-Was the advice the reporter gave to future kids as the interview ended.
+“Just make sure to turn the volume on your cell phone off so that you don’t alert the shooters to your location.”
+Was the very sincere advice the reporter gave to future kids as the interview ended.

 Kids today really have it so much easier than they realize.